Gluten Free Meatballs with Potatoes

 To make these meatballs there are some simple steps.
 Firstly add all the ingredients into a bowl and combine well.
-Now you want to make sure you grate or chop up in the food processor all the vegetables.
+Secondly, you want to make sure you grate or chop up in the food processor all the vegetables.
 You want them finely cut so they become one with the mince and this is what makes the meatball nice and fluffy.
-The finely cut vegetables take the place of the bread that my mum usually adds.

 Once you have the meatballs ready on the tray, clean and cut the potatoes as these are baked at the same time.
-The potatoes are cut into wedges and placed in a bowl where they are seasoned with salt, pepper, extra virgin olive oil and then spread amongst the meatballs.
+The potatoes are cut into wedges (cut thin enough to bake at the same time) and placed in a bowl where they are seasoned with salt, pepper, extra virgin olive oil and then spread amongst the meatballs.

-You can add them all to one big tray or seperate them into two smaller trays.
-You will make between 12-14 meatballs.
+You can add them all to one big tray or separate them into two smaller trays.
+You will make approximately 12 meatballs.

-Once this is done, bake in a preheated 200C fan forced oven for about 45-50 minutes.
+Once this is done, bake in a preheated 200C fan forced oven for about 50 minutes.
 The house will smell amazing!
-I do suggest that half way through baking you turn the tray around in the oven to make sure all meatballs and potatoes are evenly browned.
+I do suggest that halfway through baking you turn the tray around in the oven to make sure all meatballs and potatoes are evenly browned.
 I find there are certain sections of the oven that tend to brown quicker so rotating the tray evens out the browning.

 Makes 12 large meatballs

 ½ cup almond meal (or ¼ cup gluten-free breadcrumbs)

 1 tablespoon extra-virgin olive oil

 1.5 teaspoon salt

 (cut down the centre, then each half into 3 wedges)